Hauts-de-France & Upper Loire Barge Cruise 2024

 Barbizon on our Haute de France & Upper Loire Hotel Barge Cruise

-Cruise to Moret sur Loing (River Seine)
+Moret sur Loing (River Seine)

 Thursday